Eligibility requirements for financial aid are:

 Federal SEOG Grant

-The Federal Supplemental Educational Opportunity Grant (FSEOG) is a limited fund program based on financial need and administered by the Financial Services Office at the American Academy of Art.
+The Federal Supplemental Educational Opportunity Grant (FSEOG) is a limited fund program based on financial need and administered by the Financial Services Office at the American Academy of Art College.
 Awards do not have to be repaid.

 State of Illinois Grant Program